novaia/ntg-unity/Documentation/documentation.md

 These will each give varying performance depending on your hardware.
 If you are unsure, try ComputePrecompiled first, and if that doesn't work very well, try CSharpBurst.

+## Height Multiplier
+Multiplier applied to heightmaps to scale them up or down.

+## Sampling Steps
+The number of reverse diffusion steps that will be used to generate heightmaps.
+Higher values will take longer to compute.

 ## UpSampler Type
 The method used to upsample the output of the model: